-Ian Vásquez is the director of the Cato Institute’s Center for Global Liberty and Prosperity.
-His articles have appeared in newspapers throughout the United States and Latin America.
-He has appeared on CNBC, NBC, C-SPAN, CNN, Telemundo, Univisión, and Canadian Television as well as National Public Radio and Voice of America discussing foreign policy and development issues.
+Ian Vásquez is vice president for international studies at the Cato Institute and director of its Center for Global Liberty and Prosperity.
+His articles have appeared in newspapers throughout the United States and Latin America, and he is a columnist at El Comercio (Peru).
+Vásquez has appeared on CNBC, NBC, C-SPAN, CNN, Telemundo, Univisión, and Canadian Television, as well as National Public Radio and Voice of America, discussing foreign policy and development issues.

-Vásquez is the editor of Global Fortune: The Stumble and Rise of World Capitalism (2000) and coeditor of Perpetuating Poverty: The World Bank, the IMF and the Developing World (1994).
+He received his bachelor’s degree from Northwestern University and his master’s degree from the School of Advanced International Studies at Johns Hopkins University.
+He is the co‐author of The Human Freedom Index, editor of Global Fortune: The Stumble and Rise of World Capitalism and coeditor of Perpetuating Poverty: The World Bank, the IMF and the Developing World.
 He has testified numerous times in the U.S. Congress on economic development issues.
-He has been a term member of the Council on Foreign Relations and is a member of the Mont Pélerin Society.

 Vásquez has been a term member of the Council on Foreign Relations and is a member of the Mont Pèlerin Society.